 Since 2015, more than ½ million suspected cases of Zika have been reported, with 3,521 recorded cases of congenital brain abnormalities associated with Zika.
 There is no vaccine or treatment for Zika virus, other than rest and treating fever with common medicines.

-The World Mosquito Program’s Wolbachia method is aiming to breed a generation of mosquitoes that help to block the transmission of Zika, as well as other Aedes aegypti-borne diseases such as dengue and chikungunya.
+The World Mosquito Program’s Wolbachia method is helping to breed a generation of mosquitoes that help to block the transmission of Zika, as well as other viruses transmitted by Aedes aegypti mosquitoes, such as dengue and chikungunya.